 Best practices are to inform the legislators when you are speaking for your agency, or when you are lobbying as a citizen.

-To learn more about the 2019 legislative session, the best resource is the Montana Legislative Branch website.
+To learn more about the 2021 legislative session, the best resource is the Montana Legislative Branch website.
 At this website, you can find information about the status and substance of a bill, who your legislators are and how to contact them, livestream hearings, and more!
-Make sure to check out their "Guide to the Montana Legislature" and their guide, “Having Your Say Before a Montana Legislative Committee.”

 For example, let’s say you are paid an hourly wage of $21.50.
 When the benefit package is included, as broadly defined in the COPP’s administrative rules (ARM 44.12.102A), the hourly rate becomes $29.00.
 For the first 89 hours of lobbying, you would not be required to file an L-1 ($29.00/hour x 89 hours = $2,581).
 However, you would need to file an L-1 with the COPP within five days of exceeding 89 hours of lobbying activity.

-The COPP can issue a state employee a lobbyist license only once the three steps below have been satisfied:
+The COPP can issue a state employee a lobbyist license only once the three steps below have been satisfied (please file electronically using the COPP Principal and Lobbyist Online Reporting System:

-Step 1: The lobbyist must register with the Commissioner of Political Practices by submitting a L-1 lobbyist license application (more details here).
+Step 1: The lobbyist must register with the Commissioner of Political Practices by submitting a L-1 lobbyist license application.
 The L-1 application lists the name of the principal(s) the lobbyist will be working for, as well as the subject(s) or issue(s) the applicant will be lobbying for or against.

 Step 2: Pay the $150.00 lobbyist registration fee.
 This can be paid by either the principal on behalf of the lobbyist or the lobbyist personally.
-There is an option to apply for a waiver if the fee presents a hardship (more details here).
+There is an option to apply for a waiver if the fee presents a hardship.

 Step 3: The principal must file an L-2 Principal Authorization Statement.
 This document authorizes the lobbyist to lobby on behalf of the principal.

-There are two forms a principal may need to fill out to register:
+There are two forms a principal may need to fill out to register (Complete electronically using the COPP Principal and Lobbyist Online Reporting System):

-- -Form L-2 (more details here) authorizes each state employee who will be paid at least $2,600 to lobby on the agency’s behalf in 2019.
+- -Form L-2 authorizes each state employee who will be paid at least $2,600 to lobby on the agency’s behalf in 2019.
 A L-2 form must be completed for each lobbyist who will be paid at least $2,600 to lobby for the agency.

-- -Form L3 (more details here) registers the agency as a principal if a group of state employees will collectively expend efforts valuing $2,600 or more for lobbying activities.
+- -Form L3 registers the agency as a principal if a group of state employees will collectively expend efforts valuing $2,600 or more for lobbying activities.

 Montana Code Annotated § 5-7-102(11)(a), defines lobbying as: